Moving Beyond Prozac, DSM, and the New Psychiatry

 feminist philosophy of science (Sandra Harding’s Whose Science?
 Whose

-of Nature: How to Bring the Sciences into Democracy
+of Nature: How to Bring the Sciences into Democracy), philosophy of science

 (Philip Kitcher’s Science, Truth, and Democracy), technology studies